We are community supported and may earn a commission when you buy through links on our site. Learn more

 Trivial Daily Nuisances: How Difficult Can It Be to Buy a New Mop?

 How often do you have one of ‘those days’ when things just seem to go very wrong?
-I am not talking about days of virus epidemics or when you find out that you or a loved one has some dreadful illness or accident.
-I am talking about trivial stuff.
+I am not talking about days of world crises or when you find out that you or a loved one has some dreadful illness or accident.
+I am talking about trivial nuisances.

 But it can still be very, very annoying.